 I found a mix of Vetiver and Ylang Ylang really helped decrease my anxiety.
 Because Vetiver is a very strong scent, I usually use more Ylang Ylang, usually a ratio of 2 to 1 or 3 to 1.
 This blend also helps decrease motion sickness.

 Grapefruit can be found in most health and food stores.
 Grapefruit can be very uplifting, and can also relieve anxiety.
-Grapefruit is not photosensitive like other citrus oils, so you can apply it on your skin without worrying about sun-sensitivity.
+Grapefruit is not photosensitive like other citrus oils, so you can apply it to your skin without worrying about sun sensitivity.

 Grapefruit oil is cold-pressed from the rinds of grapefruits, so it's usually very reasonably priced.